yejiayu/go-computing-provider/README.md

 * Install `cri-dockerd`:
     - `cri-dockerd` is a CRI (Container Runtime Interface) implementation for Docker.
 You can install it refer to [here](https://github.com/Mirantis/cri-dockerd).

-#### Option 2: Install the `Containerd`
+#### Option 2: Install the `Docker` and the`Containerd`
+* Install the `Docker`:
+    - Please refer to the official documentation from [here](https://docs.docker.com/engine/install/).
+* To install `Containerd` on your system:
-`Containerd` is an industry-standard container runtime that can be used as an alternative to Docker.
+  - `Containerd` is an industry-standard container runtime that can be used as an alternative to Docker.
 To install `containerd` on your system, follow the instructions on [getting started with containerd](https://github.com/containerd/containerd/blob/main/docs/getting-started.md).

 ### Optional-Setup a docker registry server
 **If you are using the docker and you have only one node, the step can be skipped**.